-Psychological adjustment to cleft lip and/or palate (CL/P) is multifaceted, Objective:

-impacting upon several domains of functioning.
+Objective: Adjustment to cleft lip and/or palate (CL/P) is multifaceted, involving several domains of psychological and social functioning.
 A substantial increase in research in this area has been evident in recent years, along with a preliminary shift in how adjustment to CL/P is conceptualised and measured.
 An updated and comprehensive review of the literature is needed in light of the rapidly expanding and changing field.

-Design: A narrative review of 148 quantitative and qualitative studies published between adjustment: Developmental Trajectory, Behaviour, Emotional Wellbeing, Social Experiences and Satisfaction with Appearance and Treatment.
-Data pertaining to General Psychological
+Design: A narrative review of 148 quantitative and qualitative studies published between January 2004 - July 2015.

+Main Outcome Measures: Findings are presented according to five key domains of adjustment: Developmental Trajectory, Behaviour, Emotional Wellbeing, Social Experiences and Satisfaction with Appearance and Treatment.
+Data pertaining to General Psychological Wellbeing were also examined.